hobbs131/Issue_Tracker/README.md

 # Issue Tracker
-Issue Tracker is an application which is used to manage and maintain lists of issues.
+Issue Tracker is a full-stack application which is used to manage and maintain lists of issues.
 It can be used to either actively contribute to a project by completing issues, or inactively track the progress of a project.

 # Technologies
 * Frontend:HTML/CSS/Javascript